mriscoc/Ender3S1-Standard/README.md

 ## Credits

-This firmware is maintained by Miguel Risco-Castillo [@mriscoc](https://github.com/mriscoc)
+This is a Marlin based firmware and is maintained by [@mriscoc](https://github.com/mriscoc)

 This work would not be possible without the supporters, helpers and betatesters at the **Telegram** group.